5 Must Know Etiquette When Doing Business In Hong Kong

 Saying “President” or “Director” before someone’s name might be appreciated in other places, but it is practically mandatory in Hong Kong.
 A person’s title represents their achievement and is expected to be treated as such.
 Using only “Mr.” or “Sir” is going to put you in the hot seat faster than you can blink.

 These are just five important commonly practiced business etiquette in Hong Kong.
 If you can master these, you will surely get to build links and connections here.
-Aside from being Asia’s shopping capital where you find plenty of products in super low prices especially using kkday discount code hong kong, most businesses here thrive because of close knit business ties.
+Aside from being Asia’s shopping capital, most businesses here thrive because of close knit business ties.